Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Building Experiments

-By evaluating a model on the other datasets, which it did not train on, we can better understand the model's strengths and weaknesses, as well as its ability to generalize to new data.
-If the model performs well on other datasets of the same type, it may be a good sign that the model has learned meaningful patterns in the data and can be applied to new, unseen data.
+By evaluating a model on the other datasets, which it did not train on, we can better understand its strengths and weaknesses and its ability to generalize to new data.
+If the model performs well on other datasets of the same type, it may be a good sign that it has learned meaningful patterns in the data and can be applied to new, unseen data.
 If the model performs poorly on other datasets, it may indicate that the model has, for instance, overfit to the original training data or the data was not adequate.